-Glenn was appointed as a Director in 2014 and Chair in 2016.
+Glenn was appointed as a Director in 2014 and Chair since 2016.

 Glenn has over 35 years' experience in the IT industry in both technical and management positions.
-As a selftaught software developer, Glenn gained experience in a number of IT disciplines moving into business administration and management in the late 1980s.
+As a self-taught software developer, Glenn gained experience in a number of IT disciplines moving into business administration and management in the late 1980s.

-Between 1997 and 2013, Glenn was the Chief Executive Officer of HAMB Systems Limited which provides application software and technical services to 23 of Australia's private health insurers, including Peoplecare.
+Between 1997 and 2013, Glenn was the Chief Executive Officer of HAMB Systems Limited which provides application software and technical services to more than 20 of Australia's private health insurers, including Peoplecare.